jrothwell/VersionedCodable/Sources/VersionedCodable/Documentation.docc/Documentation.md

 For the earliest version, you define its previous version as the special type ``NothingEarlier``.
 If we get to this stage during decoding, a special error ``VersionedDecodingError/unsupportedVersion(tried:)`` is thrown.

-When encoding, the version is always persisted to the
+When encoding, the version is always encoded as `version` at the top level.
+It is encoded **after** the other keys in the `Encodable`.

-## Topics

--